-Sustainable Development Goals (SDG), or, at list some of them (SDG No. 4, 5, 8, 9, 10, 12, 16, 17), is a legitimate area of interest for EUMMAS and commitment to contribute to developments that will balance social, economic and environmental sustainability.
-In particular, we have in our focus these SDGs: quality education; gender equality; decent work and economic growth; industry, innovation and infrastructure; reduced inequalities; sustainable cities and communities; responsible consumption and production; peace, justice, and strong institutions, and last but not least, sustainable partnerships.
+Sustainable Development Goals (SDG No. 4, 5, 8, 9, 10, 12, 16, 17), is an area of interest for EUMMAS and commitment to contribute to developments that will balance social, economic and environmental sustainability.
+In particular, we have in our focus the following SDGs: quality education; gender equality; decent work and economic growth; industry, innovation and infrastructure; reduced inequalities; sustainable cities and communities; responsible consumption and production; peace, justice, and strong institutions, and last but not least, sustainable partnerships.

 In this regard, EUMMAS supports lifelong learning opportunities and “achieving inclusive and quality education for all reaffirming that education is one of the most powerful and proven vehicles for sustainable development”, expressing strong support to equal access to affordable vocational training and universal access to quality education on all levels and genders.

 In the same direction is EUMMAS support for substantial gender equality as a basic human right and commitment against any gender discrimination.
 In line with the EUMMAS mission and through the EUMMAS Women’s Forum, we promote full and effective gender-equal participation and equal opportunities for leadership at all levels of decision-making in political, economic, and public life.

 EUMMAS in all its activities will work as an interface with the business community regarding “productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value”.
 In particular, we support “activities, decent job creation, entrepreneurship, creativity and innovation, and encourage the formalization and growth of micro-, small- and medium-sized enterprises, including through access to financial services”.